Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder

 \subsection{Model Selection}

 The proposed model has several hyper-parameters which need to be carefully chosen for optimal performance.
-Primarily, a systematic grid search method was utilized for determining the neural network architecture of the encoder, decoder, and LSTM.
-The first key parameter is the number of resolved observables $r$.
-In practice, it is decided empirically by evaluating the prediction error of the model for increasing the number of observables until it converges.
+Primarily, a systematic grid search method was used to determine the neural network architecture of the encoder, decoder, and RNN.
+The first key parameter is the number of resolved observables ($r$).
+In practice, it is decided empirically by evaluating the prediction error of the model for an increasing number of observables until it converges.
 In this study, we searched for the number of observables close to the inherent dimensions of the model.
 The prediction horizon ($\eta$) is the number of timesteps over which the approximate Koopman operator is allowed to predict before the memory model learns the obtained residual.
 It was also chosen using the grid search method.

-For the LSTM, the two important hyper-parameters are the window length ($q$) and the number of hidden units ($N_{hu}$).
-The window length ($q$) of the LSTM is defined as the number of past observables that the LSTM model recurs over to predict the residual of the approximate Koopman operator.
-Different dynamical systems have different memory lengths, therefore window length of the LSTM needs to be carefully chosen.
+For MZ-AE GFDc, the key hyper-parameter is the memory length which is represented by the number of memory kernels $q$.
+Increasing $q$ enhances prediction accuracy but comes at the cost of increased computational complexity.
+This is highlighted in the study across varying values of \( q \) and \( r \), where we plot the relative mean square error (RMSE) for MZ-AE GFDc and MZi-AE LRNN applied to the limit cycle of cylinder flow (Figure \ref{fig: qrstudy}).
+Similarly, for the RNN (both linear RNN and LSTM), the two important hyper-parameters are the memory length ($q$) and the number of hidden units ($N_{hu}$).
+The number of hidden units is the size of the hidden state in RNN that are responsible for carrying the memory information.
+The memory length ($q$) of the RNN is defined as the number of past observables that the RNN model recurs over to predict the residual of the approximate Koopman operator.
+A grid search is done over different values to converge onto a suitable pair of $q$ and $N_{hu}$.
+An important thing to note is that different dynamical systems have different memory lengths, therefore memory length of the RNN needs to be carefully chosen.
 A small value of $q$ could lead to loss of information while a large value could increase the computational complexity leading to difficulty in convergence while training.
-The number of hidden units is the size of the hidden state and cell state vectors in LSTM that are responsible for short-term and long-term information, respectively.
-A grid search is done over different values to converge onto a suitable pair of $q$ and $N_{hu}$.